PaloAltoNetworks/AzureStack/README.md

 * Copy-paste the contents of the template provided here
 * Deploy it and provided necessary parameters.

+Detailed deployment steps can be found here <TBD>.

 You can deploy the VM-Series using your own custom templates by using the following variables to refer to the VM-Series image:
 ```
 Publisher: paloaltonetworks